logo

 Arrow Lakes (Shelter Bay)

 A popular destination for fishing and boating.
 Lakeside campsites offer views of the surrounding towering mountains.
-No running water available until further notice.
-See bcparks.ca for operation dates.
+No running water available for the foreseeable future.

 Read more »